 Every individual taxpayer is liable to pay tax on the aggregate amount of his income whether derived from, received in, or brought into Nigeria.
-Chargeable income for personal income tax purposes includes salaries, wages, commission, fees, allowances, dividends, etc. Certain items, though, are exempt from personal income tax, including medical or dental expenses incurred by employee, retirement gratuities and compensation for loss of office, cost of any passage to or from Nigeria incurred by an employee, interest on loans for developing an owner-occupied dwellinghouse, etc. Organisations employing more than five persons are deemed to be agents of the revenue bureau for the purpose of deducting and remitting employee taxes straight out of payroll.
-Special note ought to be taken of the Residency Rule which determines whether and where an individual is chargeable to personal income tax in Nigeria.
+Chargeable income for personal income tax purposes includes salaries, wages, commission, fees, allowances, dividends, etc. Certain items, though, are exempt from personal income tax, including medical or dental expenses incurred by employee, retirement gratuities and compensation for loss of office, cost of any passage to or from Nigeria incurred by an employee, interest on loans for developing an owner-occupied dwellinghouse, etc. Special note ought to be taken of the Residency Rule which determines whether and where an individual is chargeable to personal income tax in Nigeria.
 By operation of law, a person is deemed resident in Nigeria if he stays in Nigeria for 183 days in any 12-month period.
 Expatriates holding residence permits are chargeable to personal income tax even if they actually reside in Nigeria for less than 183 days.
 Personal income taxes are collected by state governments and governed by the Personal Income Tax Act, a federal statute of general application.